 Nowadays, dogs seem to get smaller and smaller, and often this is attributed to the fact that dog owners living in apartments want dogs that are easy to take care of, requiring little exercise regimens, and capable of easily fitting into a purse or even a pocket.
 Maltese dogs are already small, toy dogs weighing at the most seven pounds, but some breeders have been working on considerably reducing their size to produce teacup variations.
-There are several differences between toy and teacup dogs both in physical characteristics and in the ways they are bred.
+There are several differences between toy Maltese and teacup breeds both in physical characteristics and in the ways they are bred.

 Regular toy Maltese dogs are obtained by reputable breeders using traditional breeding methods that focus on improving the breed.
 But not many people know that in reality, teacups are premature puppies, technically speaking ''runts of the litter'' that are selectively inbred with mostly size in mind.
 No responsible Maltese breeder would ever breed a female that weighs considerably less than the standard and pass on undesirable genetic flaws.

 Teacup Maltese are significantly prone to health issues when compared to regular Maltese.
 Conditions common in teacup Maltese are low blood sugar, dental problems, seizures, fragile bones, and significant heart problems just to name a few.